yelpspoon/ExData_Plotting1/README.md

 memory (most modern computers should be fine).

 * We will only be using data from the dates 2007-02-01 and 2007-02-02.
-One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.

-* Note that in this dataset missing values are coded as `?`.
+A data table is subset after initial load, but be aware of the initial load.

+* The Date variable was combined with the Time variable and converted to POSIXct() format

-## Making Plots
+## Making The Plots
-Run each of the Plot#.R scripts to recreate each plot.
+* Run each of the Plot#.R scripts to recreate each plot (which output to file).

 Note: The scripts will NOT set working directories, so the where you start is where the data file will be downloaded and the Plot Files created.